-The school has a first aid trained, medical assistant who is on hand throughout the school day to administer medical help if a student is unwell, injured or requires medication.
+The school has a first aid trained, Medical Officer who is on hand throughout the school day to administer medical help if a student is unwell, injured or requires medication.
 If your child has a specific medical need, please ensure the school is informed and has all up to date information.

 It is very important to ensure that we do not dehydrate.
 As well as keeping our bodies fit and healthy it will also help keep concentration levels higher and therefore improve performance at the school.

 Can you please ensure that your son/daughter brings a bottle of water with them to school - this can be re-filled at the water fountain.
 Fizzy drinks and energy drinks are not permitted in school and WILL BE CONFISCATED.

 Cups are not available from the medical room and pupils are not permitted to leave lessons to visit the medical room for a drink.